 Admission Requirements: Applicants should have satisfactory grades in all undergraduate work and at least a "B" average in undergraduate psychology courses, satisfactory scores on the GRE and three satisfactory letters of recommendation.
-The Advanced GRE Test in Psychology is required by the Industrial/Organizational program, but recommended for all.
+The GRE subject test is no longer required, but is strongly encouraged, especially for non-psychology majors.
+Faculty will examine transcripts for evidence of basic psychology competence.
 Match of applicants' research interests with current faculty research is usually an important consideration.